SalomePlatform/kernel/doc/docutils/overview.rst

 The KERNEL python package essentially contains:

 * Helper functions to manipulate KERNEL objects from python.
-For example, the ``studyedit.py`` module makes you ease with the manipulation of the SALOME study, its ``SComponent`` and ``SObject``.
+For example, the ``studyedit.py`` module facilitates the manipulation of components and items in SALOME study.
-* General purpose functions for logging, threading, and other recurent stuff in python programming.
-These function has no dependancy with SALOME and could be used from any python interpreter
+* General purpose functions for logging and other recurrent stuff in python programming.

 Note that these functions either encapsulate the python programming interface of KERNEL core (the CORBA or SWIG interfaces for example) or